Six killed in fire at gold mine in eastern China

 At least 10 miners were killed, however, prompting authorities to launch more safety inspections.

+The Shandong province emergency bureau said it would begin a “comprehensive and thorough” inspection programme lasting until the end of March to tackle safety risks at all its non-coal mines.
+Those that fail the inspection will be closed.

 China’s mines are among the world’s deadliest.
-The country recorded 573 mine-related deaths in 2020, according to the National Mine Safety Administratio
+The country recorded 573 mine-related deaths in 2020, according to the National Mine Safety Administration.

-Reporting by Chen Aizhu; additional reporting by Tom Daly; Editing by Christian Schmollinger and Kim Coghill
+Reporting by Chen Aizhu; additional reporting by Tom Daly and David Stanway; Editing by Christian Schmollinger, Kim Coghill and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.